AaMNAHZaAFAR/Stock-Market-Prediction/README.md

 Statsmodels: 0.9.0<br/>
 Dash: 0.21.0<br/>
 Plotly: 2.4.1<br/>
-Pickle: Python standard library (no specific version)
+Pickle: Python standard library

 # Dataset
 **Input Format**<br/>
-Stock Market Data: I will be utilizing Kaggle's platform, which offers public license to datasets.
+New York Exchange Market Data: I will be utilizing Kaggle's platform, which offers public license to datasets.
 The dataset is available at the following link: NYSE Dataset on Kaggle.
 The dataset is in CSV format with four files but i am going to use one of them i.e. prices-split-adjusted.csv.<br/>
 **Output Format**<br/>
 Predicted Stock Prices: The output will be presented graphically thorough plots containing the actual and predicted closing prices.<br/>